The initiative will support crop development, feed production, production security,

 1.

-the competitiveness of Alberta's livestock industries through the production of high-
+competitiveness of Alberta's livestock industries through the production of high-quality

-quality nutritious feeds.
-This will look at both improvements to the crop itself, to the
+nutritious feeds.
+This will look at both improvements to the crop itself, to the way crops

-way crops are produced and to identification, surveillance monitoring and control of
+are produced and to identification, surveillance monitoring and control of pests and

-pests and diseases that are a threat to production security.
-Competitiveness may
+diseases that are a threat to production security.
+Competitiveness may extend to

-extend to industry-based market development and activities related to gaining or
+industry-based market development and activities related to gaining or assuring market

 2.

-Alberta.
-This builds on ACIDF's past investments in fibres, biopolymers, extraction
+This builds on ACIDF's past investments in fibres, biopolymers, extraction of high-value

 3.